ocaml/opam/master_changes.md

   * Avoid rewriting cache is nothing changed [#5146 @rjbou]
   * On setting url fetch failure (sync or file error), revert url change and rollback to old one [#4967 @rjbou - fix #4780 #4779]
   * Add Software heritage fallback when downloading archive source, triggered when all urls and cache fails, with confirmation [#4859 @rjbou @zapashcanon]
+  * [SECURITY] Fix opam installing packages without checking their checksum when the local cache is corrupted in some cases [#5538 @kit-ty-kate]

 ## Lock
   * Fix lock generation of multiple interdependent packages [#4993 @AltGr]